 Tableau photography can also tell a story by referencing a famous historical event.
 Photographer Thomas Demand starts with a photograph of an architectural place that either he or someone else took.
 He then carefully reconstructs a simplified model of the place in the photo using styrofoam, paper, and cardboard.
 Afterward, when his model is complete, he creates a series of photographs of the model.
 This image, Tunnel, 1999, is of the interior of a model of the tunnel where Princess Diana had her tragic car accident.

 These tableau photographers inspire me, not necessarily to be a better photographer, but to be a better storyteller.
 I feel like the most powerful images we experience, are the ones that tell universal narratives we all identify with.
-That is possible in many types of photography but the uniqueness of tableau photography is its refers to literature, cinéma, and historical events to construct those familiar narratives.
+This is possible in many types of photography but the uniqueness of tableau photography is it references to literature, cinéma, and historical events to construct those familiar narratives.
 These highly orchestrated photos become meta images of our cultures.